raphaelbastide/archonaut/README.md

 ## Usage

-- Add your titles / image couples to the `posts.txt` file.
+- Add by couples: titles and URL from archive.org documents to the `posts.txt` file.
-- Optionally, run `/cache.php` after each posts.txt edit, to update the image dimensions cache.
-Make sure that the `cache.db` file can be written by the server.

 ## License

-Lightbulb CMS is licensed under the GPLv3 (or later), see the [LICENSE file](https://github.com/lisezmoi/lightbulb/blob/master/LICENSE) for details.
+Archonaut is licensed under the GPLv3 (or later), see the [LICENSE file](https://github.com/lisezmoi/lightbulb/blob/master/LICENSE) for details.